SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+    - **Changelog:**

+        - 01/08/2023 - minor - Similarity strategy for the rule has changed and is now based on the user.target.name field.

 ??? abstract "Admin User RDP Remote Logon"

     Detects remote login through Remote Desktop Protocol (RDP) by Administrator user depending on internal pattern.
 Check before activation the identifiable administrators usernames (pattern or special unique character ("Admin*") to adapt and add some filtering.